virtualramblas/gromacs_smolagent/README.md

 #### What's in this repo?
 This repo provides a concrete example implementation of an AI agent that uses a lightweight library and an Open Source Small Language Model.
 The final implementation of this agent would automate setup, simulation and analysis tasks performed through the Gromacs tool.
 ## Custom Tools
-To date, the following tools have been implemented:
+To date, the following tools for the Agent have been implemented:
 * *is_gromacs_installed*: to verify that a local Gromacs instance is available and running.
 * *convert_pdb_to_gromacs*: to convert a .pdb file into .gro format.
 * *create_index_file*: to create an index file for a given PDB file.